raguerobermudez/c-concurrent-programming/homeworks/zippass_pthread/README.md

 > - File Reading
 > - Error handling in zip files and txt files

-### Functionalities not Implemented:
-> - UML diagrams were not created
-> - The program has memory leaks that have not been resolved.
-> - The program takes a long time to generate passwords.

 ### Program compilation
-> - Using a terminal, navigate to the project folder (../zippass_serial)".
+> - Using a terminal, navigate to the project folder (../zippass_pthread)".
 > - Use the command 'make' to compile the program".
 ### How to use it:
-> - Using a terminal, and within the project folder (../zippass_serial), type the command:
+> - Using a terminal, and within the project folder (../zippass_pthread), type the command:
-"bin/zippass_serial" and add a file that you want to test, for example "tests/input001.txt".
-For example: bin/zippas_serial tests/input001.txt
+"bin/zippass_pthread", add a file that you want to test, for example "tests/input001.txt", and add a number of threads For example: bin/zippass_pthread tests/input001.txt 8

 ### Credits
 > - This program utilized a code block sourced from